retrinko/scylla/README.md

 # retrinko/scylla

-Scylla is a curl client that can runs multiple requests as the same time.
+Scylla is a curl client that can execute multiple requests at the same time.

 ##  Installation